abpframework/abp/docs/en/AspNetCore/Bundling-Minification.md

 }
 ````

-Then you can use this contributor as below:
+Then you can use this contributor as like below:

 ````C#
 services.Configure<BundlingOptions>(options =>